Chain of Lakes, Golden Gate Park, San Francisco

 We also post all our field trips on Meetup.com, which can be a convenient way to get reminders of each upcoming trip via email.
 See www.meetup.com/Golden-Gate-Audubon-Society/.

 Other Bay Area Bird Walks

 Mike Simms compiles a quarterly list of bird walks throughout the Bay Area, including walks by other Audubon chapters.
-For his current calendar, see: Simms_Birding_Calendar_Oct-Dec_2013 There is also a Meetup page that lists birding walks and events throughout the Bay Area: www.meetup.com/Bay-Area-Birding/.
+His current list can be found through the Ohlone Audubon web site.